Connect with others who understand.

 Mouth sores — also known as oral lesions, mucositis, or stomatitis — are painful oral lesions that may look like cuts or ulcers on your inner cheek, tongue, or gums.

-About 40 percent of people get mouth sores while getting any type of chemotherapy, according to the National Cancer Institute.
+According to the National Cancer Institute, mouth sores are among the most common side effects of chemotherapy.
 If you have severe oral sores, your cancer care team might suggest temporarily stopping or lowering your chemotherapy dose to allow them to heal, which may affect your prognosis (outlook).

 Several chemotherapies and targeted therapies used to treat breast cancer are likely to cause mouth sores, such as: